-Our pro forma net tangible book value as of September 30, 2010 was \$(2.6) million, or \$(0.23) per share of our common stock.
-Our pro forma net tangible book value per share set forth below represents our total tangible assets less total liabilities, divided by the number of shares of our common stock outstanding on September 30, 2010, after giving effect to the automatic conversion of all of our outstanding shares of Series A convertible preferred stock into shares of our common stock immediately prior to the completion of this offering and the conversion of \$47.5 million aggregate principal amount and all accrued and unpaid interest on secured and unsecured notes (including the notes issued upon the first closing of the December 2010 Convertible Notes) held by certain of our stockholders into common stock immediately prior to the completion of this offering.
+If you invest in our common stock, your interest will be diluted immediately to the extent of the difference between the initial public offering price per share you will pay in this offering and the pro forma as adjusted net tangible book value per share of our common stock after this offering.
+Our pro forma historical net tangible book value as of September 30, 2010 was \$ million, or \$ per share of common stock.
+Our pro forma net tangible book value per share set forth below represents our total tangible assets less total liabilities and Series A convertible preferred stock, divided by the number of shares of our common stock into shares of our common stock immediately prior to the completion of this offering and the conversion of \$40.0 million aggregate principal amount and all accrued and unpaid interest on secured and unsecured notes held by certain of our stockholders into common stock immediately prior to the completion of this offering.

-After giving effect to our issuance and sale of 6,000,000 shares of our common stock in this offering at the initial public offering price of \$7.00 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, the pro forma as adjusted net tangible book value as of September 30, 2010 would have been \$34.2 million, or \$1.98 per share.
-This represents an immediate increase in net tangible book value to existing stockholders of \$2.21 per share.
-The initial public offering price per share will significantly exceed the net tangible book value per share.
-Accordingly, new investors who purchase shares of common stock in this offering will suffer an immediate dilution of their investment of \$5.02 per share.
+After giving effect to our issuance and sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share, the midpoint of the estimated price range shown on the cover of this prospectus, after deducting the estimated underwriting discounts and commissions and offering expenses payable by us, the pro forma as adjusted net tangible book value as of September 30, 2010 would have been \$ million, or \$ per share.
+This represents an immediate increase in net tangible book value to existing stockholders of \$ per share.
+The initial public offering will significantly exceed the net tangible book value per share.
+Accordingly, new investors who purchase shares of common stock in this offering will suffer an immediate dilution of their investment of \$ per share.
 The following table illustrates this per share dilution to the new investors purchasing shares of common stock in this offering without giving effect to the over-allotment option granted to the underwriters:

-Initial public offering price per share \$ 7.00 Pro forma net tangible book value per share as of September 30, 2010 \$(0.23) Increase per share attributable to sale of shares of common stock in this offering 2.21 Pro forma as adjusted net tangible book value per share after the offering 1.98 \$ 5.02 Dilution per share to new investors \$ 5.02
+Assumed initial public offering price per share \$ Pro forma net tangible book value per share as of September 30, 2010 Increase per share attributable to sale of shares of common stock in this offering Pro forma as adjusted net tangible book value per share after the offering Dilution per share to new investors \$